4. The Log Pipeline: Inputs → Rulesets → Actions¶

 Note

-Forwarding requires a second machine (or another rsyslog instance listening on a port).
-Without a reachable target and without an action queue, rsyslog will retry and may appear “stuck” for a minute or longer before the next attempt.
+Forwarding requires a second machine or another rsyslog instance listening on a port.
+Without a reachable target and without an action queue, rsyslog will retry and may appear “stuck” for a short time before the next attempt.
 For a proper walkthrough, see Forwarding Logs.

 4.6.
 Action order and config sequence¶